ncatlab/nlab-content/pages/8/2/5/1/11528/content.md

 \end{prop}
 ([Guillou 2006, Ex.
 5.5](#Guillou06))
 \begin{proof}
-  By defintion of the weak equivalences and fibrations in Prop. \ref{BorelModelStructureOnTopologicalSpaces}, it is immediate that $triv$ preserves these classes of morphisms.
+  By definition of the weak equivalences and fibrations in Prop. \ref{BorelModelStructureOnTopologicalSpaces}, it is immediate that $triv$ preserves these classes of morphisms.
 \end{proof}

 \begin{prop}